vladalexandrescu21/licenta/README.md

 - download the application in PDF format to the employee's PC to be signed

-- saving the PDF in BLOB format in the database
+- saving the PDF in Base63 format in S3 bucket in AWS

 - the possibility to view all requests (and their statuses) created by an employee type user